Franck-Demongin/Bricabrac/Geometry Node/README.md

 Langton's ant is a two-dimensional Turing machine with a very simple set of rules but complex emergent behavior.

-This geometric knot makes it easy to recreate.
+This Geometrie Node makes it easy to recreate.
 Choose grid size, starting point and colors.
 You can also add one or two obstacles to modify your ant's behavior.